aeroimperial-optimization/QUINOPT/docs/05_advanced_examples/planeCouetteBF.rst

     >> value(U)                             % extract the optimal value

 We find :math:`U = 4.8797`.
-The variation of this result with Reynolds number is plotted below; in fact, the blue curve is the same as that presented by Plasting & Kerswell that the laminar dissipation value :math:`U=1` is achieved up to the well-known energy stability boundary :math:`{\it Re}= 82.7`.
+The variation of this result with Reynolds number is plotted below; in fact, the blue curve replicates the results presented in Figure 2 of `Plasting & Kerswell, *J. Fluid Mech.* 477, 363–379 (2003) <https://dx.doi.org/10.1017/S0022112002003361>`_.
+Note also that the laminar dissipation value :math:`U=1` is achieved up to the well-known energy stability boundary :math:`{\it Re}= 82.7`.

 .. image:: planeCouette.png